iamansoni/Focus-More/README.md

 - You can set up a timer, that will switch the blocking on for a certain amount of time.
 During that time, it will be impossible to toggle filtering off or change the duration.
 You can find timer settings in "Timer mode setup" tab of the menu.
 - If you happen to reinstall the extension, the list your blocked sites will be kept safe and waiting.
 You can then decide if you want to apply it or not.

-## Feedback
-For all the feedback feel free to email baniecki.jan(at)gmail.com or jaroslaw.szymukowicz(at)gmail.com